The Priestly Theocracy #10

-The lack of love God complained to Malachi about — Jesus complained to the Church in Ephesus about, “But I have this against you, that you have abandoned the love you had at first.
+The lack of love for God complained to Malachi about — Jesus complained to the Church in Ephesus about, “But I have this against you, that you have abandoned the love you had at first.
 Remember then from what you have fallen, repent and do the works you did at first.
 If not, I will come to you and remove your lampstand from its place, unless you repent” (Revelation 2:4-5).
-There are times in the Bible when God had to speak harshly with people He needed in his service.
+There are times, in the Bible, when God had to speak harshly with the people He needed in His service.
 He impaired Paul’s vision on the road to Damascus to stop him from hurting Jesus’ followers, and Paul served the Lord for the rest of his life as a handicapped (Acts 9:1-31; Galatians 4:15; 2 Corinthians 12:7-10).
 I can relate to Paul in a similar way.
-For the first twenty-one years in my life, I had little time for God or Christ.
+For the first twenty-one years in my life, I had little time for God and Christ.
 Then an accident disabled me and I, too, served the Lord as a physically disabled person for sixty-three plus years.
 Reading Malachi, I wonder how much love for God and others I have passed on in my living, preaching, teaching, and writing?
 At the age of eighty-six plus, I have come to the conclusion that if my ministry has not changed my listeners, then I have not adequately represented the Gospel’s Message of Christ.
-If I have served to please my fellow man with a message of “grace” that mellowed God, then I have failed and seek God’s mercy and God’s forgiveness.
-In Malachi, Chapter Two, God holds the priests, or the clergy, or those that teach the Gospel accountable for the failure of the people to qualify for the kingdom of God:
+If I have served to please my fellow man with a message of “grace” that mellowed God, then I have failed; and I seek God’s mercy and God’s forgiveness.
+In Malachi, Chapter Two, God holds the priests, and the clergy, and those that teach the Gospel accountable for the failure of the people to qualify for the Kingdom of God:

 And now, O priests, this command is for you.
 If you will not listen, if you will not lay it to heart to give glory to my name, says the Lord of hosts, then I will send the curse upon you and I will curse your blessings; indeed I have already cursed them, because you do not lay it to heart.
 Behold, I will rebuke your offspring, and spread dung upon your faces, the dung of your offerings, and I will put you out of my presence.
 So shall you know that I have sent this command to you, that my covenant with Levi may hold, says the LORD of hosts.
 My covenant with him was a covenant of life and peace, and I gave them to him, that he might fear; and he feared me, he stood in awe of my name.
 True instruction was in his mouth, and no wrong was found on his lips.
 He walked with me in peace and uprightness, and he turned many from iniquity.
 For the lips of a priest should guard knowledge, and men should seek instruction from his mouth, for he is the messenger of the LORD of hosts.
 But you have turned aside from the way; you have caused many to stumble by your instruction; you have corrupted the covenant of Levi, says the LORD of hosts, and so I make you despised and abased before all the people, inasmuch as you have not kept my ways but have shown partiality in your instruction.